marticliment/UniGetUI/readme.md

 <br>**Disclaimer:** This project has no connection with the official [Winget project](https://github.com/microsoft/winget-cli) — it's completely unofficial.

-Beware that neither Microsoft nor the creators of Wingetui are responsible for the downloaded apps.
+Beware that neither Microsoft nor the creators of WingetUI are responsible for the downloaded apps.

 [![Status](https://img.shields.io/badge/Project%20current%20development%20status-Active-brightgreen?style=for-the-badge)]()